 To reset the zoom level to default (100%), click the menu button in Chrome and select '100%' in the 'Zoom' section.

 Understanding how to unzoom Google Sheets is crucial for effective data management.
-Sourcetable makes it easy to answer such questions about your data.
+However, managing spreadsheet functions and features can be tedious and time-consuming.